 Weightings may be used when evaluating offers, as a means of determining the offer most beneficial to the Council.
 The weightings, if used, must be advised at the time of inviting tenders/quotations.
-Weightings may relate to price, delivery, stockholding policy, specialised servicing, quality assurance, local supplier support, warranty provisions, environmental impact, etc. Whenever weightings are applied in the evaluation process, they must be applied consistently and documented for audit purposes.
+Whenever weightings are applied in the evaluation process, they must be applied consistently and documented for audit purposes.
+Weightings for Plant Hire are outlined in Appendix F.

-(xiii) Purchase Order Forms
+(xiii) Purchase Orders

 The issue of a purchase order under the terms of contract represents the acceptance of an offer, thereby establishing a contract with the legal implications that this entails.

-It is important to note that Council orders must be raised before the supply of goods and services.
+Council purchase orders must be raised before the supply of goods and services.